dojoengine/book/docs/pages/cairo/enum.md

     rhyno_values: None,
 });
 ```
-For the `Godzilla` variant, since it doesn't require any additional data, you would instantiate it with a `CharacterAttributes` struct, where the `is_godzilla` flag is set to true, and the other fields are set to None or their default values.
+For the `Godzilla` variant, since it doesn't require any additional data, you would instantiate it with a `CharacterAttributes` struct, where the `is_godzilla` flag is set to true, and the other fields are set to `None` or their default values.
 This approach effectively addresses the limitation where enum variants must share the same type.
-the `PlayerCharacter` enum has three variants: `Godzilla`, `Fox`, and `Rhyno`.
+The `PlayerCharacter` enum has three variants: `Godzilla`, `Fox`, and `Rhyno`.
 Each variant takes a `CharacterAttributes` struct as its associated value.
 The `CharacterAttributes` struct contains fields to represent the unique attributes of each character type:

 `is_godzilla`: A boolean flag to indicate if the character is Godzilla.
-`fox_value: An`  `optional u32` value to represent the `felt252` value for Fox.
+`fox_value`:  An optional `u32` value to represent the `felt252` value for Fox.
 `rhyno_values`: An optional tuple of two  `u128` values to represent the two `u128` values for `Rhyno`.

 ## Trait Implementations for Enums